npisanti/ofxPDSP/doxygen/Modules.md

 This is an overview of a selection of the available modules.
 There are many classes in pdsp, but many are just for very advanced users as they are used to build higher level classes.
 This is a selection of the most higher level pdsp classes, probably you will never need more than this.
-Some of the modules can work both in mono or stereo, usually when one of the outputs is not patched that channel is not processed and the module works in mono.
+Some of the modules have a channel() method to process more inputs with the same settings (or methods to access L/R channes).

 ## Oscillators / Noise
 - pdsp::VAOscillator : band limited oscillator with saw, pulse, triangle and sine outputs